dmulyalin/NORFAB/docs/clients_nfcli_overview.md

   - nfcli
 ---

-NORFAB comes with interactive command line shell interface called ``nfcli`` which users can invoke to work with the system.
+NORFAB comes with interactive command line shell interface invoked using ``nfcli`` to work with the system.

 NORFAB CLI designed as a *modal* operating system.
 The term modal describes a system that has various modes of operation, each having its own